thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 ![River score](../media/starjacking/riverscore.png)

-The River can be manipulated, by just making fake modules that depend on the module.
+The River can be manipulated by just making fake modules that depend on the module.

 Improving the river score of a module is relatively cheap (possible with one single author with multiple modules).